daniaokuye/winnerineast.github.io/README.md

 - [OpenPost Unity Plugin](https://github.com/winnerineast/openpose_unity_plugin):OpenPose Unity Plugin is a wrapper of the OpenPose library for Unity users.
 It provides formatted OpenPose output and some examples.
 OpenPose is a real-time multi-person system able to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
 - [OpenPose Plus](https://github.com/winnerineast/openpose-plus): High-Performance and Flexible Pose Estimation Framework using TensorFlow, OpenPose and TensorRT.
 - [SC SfMLearner](https://github.com/winnerineast/SC-SfMLearner-Release): the implementation for paper: Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video.
+- [SiamRPN++ with PyTorch](https://github.com/winnerineast/SiamRPN_plus_plus_PyTorch): This is an unofficial PyTorch implementation of SiamRPN++ (CVPR2019), implemented by Peng Xu and Jin Feng.
+Our training can be conducted on multi-GPUs, and use LMDB data format to speed up the data loading.
 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.
 - [Track R-CNN](https://github.com/winnerineast/TrackR-CNN):Code for the TrackR-CNN baseline for the Multi Object Tracking and Segmentation (MOTS) task.
 - [votenet](https://github.com/winnerineast/votenet): Deep Hough Voting for 3D Object Detection in Point Clouds.